MrR0807/Notes/understanding-parquet-file.md

 # Questions to answer

-* crc files (see crc files section).
+* `crc` files (see crc files section).
 Should we filter them out when uploading to S3?
+* Using `parquet-cli`, there is no possibility to see parquet schema?
+Only in avro? `parquet schema` - Print the Avro schema for a file.
 *

+# Parquet file inspection

+There is an IntelliJ plugin which allows to inspect parquet files' schema and data by drag and drop.
+The plugin is called `Avro and Parquet Viewer`.
+For CLI experience use `parquet-cli` - not `parquet-tools` which is deprecated.
+You won't be able to install it on Mac via brew.
+However, there are old stackoverflow answers like this [one](https://stackoverflow.com/questions/36140264/inspect-parquet-from-command-line) having example with deprecated `parquet-tools`.

 # crc files